mangalam-research/wed/doc/usage.rst

   constructs are not supported.
 See the `salve
   <https://github.com/mangalam-research/salve/>`_ package for details.

+* Wed currently does not support schemas that allow multiple choices at the root (e.g. TEI vs teiCorpus).
+These schemas must be customized to allow only one top level element.

 * Wed does not currently support ordering attributes according to some preference.
 (The order is whatever the DOM implementation does by default.)